ktmud/huggle/content/posts/intro.md

 #### Rendering error: html/template: "xxx.html" is an incomplete template

-It is because you have grammer error in your golange html template.
+It is because there is grammer error in your golange html template.
 Remember, you can only use double quote for strings.

 {{% highlight jinja %}}